puzzle/gitlab-ci-cd-training/content/en/docs/11/security.md

 ![security_pipeline_fail](../security_pipeline_fail.png)

 Here you see the failed pipeline.
-By clicking the three dots on the right side you can download the job artifacts.
-To get the report of the failed job, click on `Download secret_detection_default_branch:secret_detection artifact`
+By clicking ⋮ on the right side you can download the job artifacts.
+To get the report of the failed job, click on `Download secret_detection_default_branch:secret_detection artifact`.
+We will learn more on artifacts in the next lab.

 {{% alert title="Warning" color="secondary" %}}If you ever push a secret into a repository, **YOU MUST CONSIDER THIS SECRET AS INSECURE**.
 Remove the secret from the repository and change all related secrets!{{% /alert %}}

 Now remove the private key from the repository to execute the next steps.

-## Task {{% param sectionnumber %}}.4 Custom security tooling
+## Task {{% param sectionnumber %}}.4: Custom security tooling

 In this section we'll show you how to use custom security tools in your pipeline.
 For this example we use [Trivy](https://github.com/aquasecurity/trivy), a local Docker image security scanner.